Chicken in Half Mourning

 This is my version of poulet demi-deuil, a classic French dish made by placing shaved black truffles under the skin of a chicken, resembling the veil of a woman in mourning.
 It seems that the appearance is only ‘half mourning’ because some of the bird’s white flesh is still seen; full mourning would be entirely black.
 Traditionally chicken in half mourning is braised, however I prefer the flavour and look of roast chicken, so this is my variation.
-While truffles are indulgent, a little goes a long way and you can buy a small one online starting at around $75 (with delivery) from Fish River Truffles near Bathurst.
+While truffles are indulgent, a little goes a long way and you can buy a small one online starting at around $75 (with delivery) from Fish River Truffles near Bathurst (use code Roberta20 to save 20%).
 Enjoy it all with an elegant chardonnay such as Soumah Equilibrio.
-Serve it with some braised lettuce or baked honey carrots if you like.
+Serve chicken in half mourning with braised lettuce or baked honey carrots if you like.
 Bon appétit!

 Serves 4–6